 Symptoms of an Unfavorable Hair Transplant Outcome

-Once you’ve undergone a hair transplant procedure, it’s important to monitor your scalp and the growth of your new hair closely.
-Some signs may indicate that your hair transplant didn’t go as planned:
+After getting a hair transplant, it’s important to keep a close eye on your head and the new hair that grows there.
+If these things happen, it could mean that your hair transplant didn’t go as planned:

 Unevenly Placed Hair Grafts